masagrator/ToCS2-ENX/README.md

 - Complete translation of game, textures and movies
 - Removed completely fixed kernings for better text rendering
 - Many custom text tweaks for better readability and blocking text from overflowing
+- English dubbing available as separate download in Releases
 - Added custom menu (press R in title menu to get access).
 Settings are saved to sd:/config/ToCS2/subsdk9.save.
 Options:
   - FPS 30 or 60,
   - changing rendering resolution from 360p up to 1080p,